tjex/mailbox-org-cli/README.md

 What it does it pretends to be browser and interacts with management panel in good-old form-based way.

+This is a fork of [singles' repo](https://github.com/singles/mailbox-org-cli), who has ceased development of the project.
+Issues and PRs are welcome here now!

 ## Installation

 If you have Go installed, you can either: